Skip to content

 SQL and NoSQL

 Insurance claims systems manage different types of data, ranging from structured policy and claim records to semi-structured workflow logs and unstructured documents such as images and PDFs.
-Using a single database for all of this data creates performance and scalability issues as claim volumes increase.

-To solve this, software developers design a hybrid data architecture.
-Relational databases (SQL) are used for transactional accuracy and reporting, while NoSQL databases or object storage handle high-volume and unstructured content more efficiently.
 Techniques like partitioning and sharding distribute data load across the system, allowing claims platforms to scale without compromising performance or compliance, as demonstrated in real-world insurance claims modernisation case studies such as the Insurity ClaimsXpress transformation documented by Sikich.

 Performance and Scalability Challenges